 Weak Gas Regulator Can Make Pilot Light Keeps Going Out

-You have a gas regulator outside your house if you have gas appliances.
-A malfunctioning gas regulator may prevent your furnace from receiving enough gas to maintain its pilot light.
-If you notice pilot light problems on more than one appliance, such as your water heater, you may have a faulty or weak gas regulator.
+Returning to a previous discussion once again, a malfunctioning gas regulator may prevent your furnace from receiving enough gas to maintain its pilot light.
+If you notice pilot light problems with more than one gas appliance in your home, you may have a faulty or weak gas regulator.

 A Strong Draft